 Tyrosine supplementation leads to an increase in thyroid hormones.

 If this supplement is taken together with the thyroid hormone pills, the body can produce too many hormones and cause unwanted side effects.

-Thyroid hormones control a wide range of bodily processes, such as regulating the production of energy in the body, aiding in the repair and renewal of damaged cells and increasing resistance to constant stress, so that excess hormones can impair capacity of the body to perform these tasks.
+Thyroid hormones control a wide range of bodily processes, such as regulating the production of energy in the body, aiding in the repair and renewal of damaged cells, and increasing resistance to constant stress, so that excess hormone can impair the capacity of the body to perform these tasks.

 Consult a professional before taking tyrosine supplements when using other drugs.

-Tyrosine helps make several important substances, which include:
+Tyrosine helps make several vital substances, which include:

-Dopamine : dopamine regulates its reward and pleasure centers.
-This important brain chemical is also important for memory and motor skills.
+Dopamine: dopamine regulates its reward and pleasure centers.
+This critical brain chemical is also essential for memory and motor skills.

-By increasing these neurotransmitters, it can help improve memory and performance in stressful situations.
+Increasing these neurotransmitters can help improve memory and performance in stressful situations.

 Tyrosine is a popular dietary supplement used for a variety of reasons.
-In the body, it is used to make neurotransmitters, which tend to diminish in periods of stressful or mentally demanding situations.
+It is used to make neurotransmitters in the body, which tend to diminish in periods of stressful or mentally demanding situations.

-It has been shown that supplementation with this medication is safe, even in high doses, but it has the potential to interact with certain medications, which requires caution.
+It has been shown that supplementation with this medication is safe, even in high doses, but it has the potential to interact with certain medicines, which requires caution.